dotnetcore/CAP/docs/content/user-guide/en/cap/serialization.md

 }
 ```

-Then register your implementation in the container:
+Then register your implemented serializer in the container:

 ```